elastos/Elastos/CR.Elastos-Privnet/blockchain/README.md

 ## General Info

 - Prerequisite basic knowledge of docker is expected
-- After starting, the miners will automatically start running, about 20 containers are created for blockchain, 2 containers for hive and 0 for carrier so expect some performance hit to your computer
+- After starting, the miners will automatically start running and about 24 containers are created
 - Pre-mined 600 ELA on Mainchain miner reward address, 40,000 ELA on one mainchain address, 50,000 ELA on another mainchain address and 10,000 ELA on DID sidechain address.
 For more, see [Wallets](#Wallets)